joagre/anond/doc/ds-json-rpc-server.md

-The *Directory Server* (DS) JSON-RPC server (from now on referred to as the *server*) publish a number of methods to be used by nodes in order for them to be a part of an anond overlay network.
+The *Directory Server* (DS) JSON-RPC server (from now on referred to as the *server*) publish a number of methods to be used by nodes in order for them to be a part of an Anond overlay network.
 The server provides the central functionality provided by the *Public Directory Server* as introduced in the paper [Anonymous overlay network supporting authenticated routing](Schlegel-Wong-3.pdf) by Schlegel and Wong.